avdnowhere/backend/README.md

 **3. For the Database:**

 I use **MySQL** for this application and you need to create a new **Database** called **carsome**.
-Then run this sql query to create nessasary tables:
+Then run this sql query to create necessary tables:

 **CREATE TABLE IF NOT EXISTS `carsome_bookdetailstbl` ( `BookDetailsId` bigint(20) NOT NULL AUTO_INCREMENT,